pointOfive/STA130/README.md

 - 2 hours of in-person lecture and interactive class practice quizzes

+  > 2 hours of review, office hours, and piazza discussion board time
   > 3 hours of "completion credit" R homework (5%) designed to develop and practice the skills evaluated on the exams (45%) and the course project (20%)

 - 2 hours of in-person tutorial activities (15%) focussing on written and verbal comminication

-  > 2 hours of written and verbal communication homework (10%) designed to develop and practice the skills evaluated on the exams and the course project
+  > 1 hours of written and verbal communication homework (10%) designed to develop and practice the skills evaluated on the exams and the course project

-- 2 hours of study time

-  > For course review, office hours, piazza discussion board

 ## Course Grading